XePersianShowcase/aut-assignment-example/README.md

 # HomeworkTemplate
 ## Introduction
-Let's free our homework and proejct definitions.
+Let's free our homework and proejct definitions. check it out [here](main.pdf).